brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - Gender gap exists but is modest: Males 14.6% vs Females 9.6%
 - Additional 10% unsure, suggesting maximum potential of 21%

-**Why This Matters:** Despite media narratives, AI romance remains a fringe consideration.
-The strong rejection (79%) indicates human romantic preference remains robust despite AI advances.
+**Why This Matters:** The data definitively debunks media narratives of widespread AI romance adoption.
+The 60.5% saying "definitely not" indicates **strong cultural and psychological barriers** remain intact.
+The modest gender gap (males 14.6% vs females 9.6%) is smaller than stereotypes suggest.
+With an additional 10% unsure, the absolute ceiling appears to be 21%—far from a societal shift.
+This isn't the "rise" of AI romance but rather **niche acceptance** by roughly 1 in 9 people, suggesting human romantic preference remains remarkably robust despite AI advances.

 ### 10.2 Loneliness as the Strongest Predictor